Engee documentation

 Dependencies

-To use this port, set the Variable mass parameter to `On'.
+To use this port, set the Variable mass parameter to Enabled.

 Non-directional

-M is the port that connects the mass to the thermal network
+M — the port connecting the mass to the thermal network

-Heat port that connects the mass to the heat network.
+The thermal port that connects the mass to the heating network.

-A second thermal port that allows the mass to be connected in series with other elements of the block diagram.
-This port has the same temperature as the M port, so the difference between block representations with one and two ports is only graphical.
+The second thermal port allows you to connect the mass in series with other elements of the flowchart.
+This port has the same temperature as the M port, so the difference between the representations of a block with one and two ports is only graphical.

 Dependencies